daniel-samson/typefs/docs/contributing/join.md

 - make sure that changes passes our test suite `npm run pr`
 - provide automated tests (if applicable)
 - provide documentation (if applicable)
+- Create a PR referencing the Bug Report or Feature Request

 ### Contributing Documentation